LaurynasGHub/price_it/README.md

 ### Add the the most popular searches:

 Add top 5 products searched and display times this product has been searched.
+Completed, without times counter ✅

 ### Add graphs for price history: